CBD oil is an umbrella term for any oily substance that contains:

 What's the Difference Between Hemp (Seed) Oil and CBD (Hemp) Oil?

-The main difference between hemp seed oil and CBD oil is that hemp seed oil doesn't contain therapeutic amounts of CBD, and CBD oil does.
+The main difference between hemp seed oil and CBD oil is that hemp seed oil doesn't contain high concentrations of CBD, and CBD (hemp) oil does.

 When looking for places to buy CBD oil, you might come across products called ‘Hemp oil' or ‘Hemp seed oil.'

 Here's the deal:

 In some cases, products called ‘Hemp oil' are hemp-extracts containing high levels of CBD and are virtually the same thing as ‘CBD oil.'
 These products are sometimes also called ‘CBD Hemp Oil.'